jullienl/HPE-Synergy-OneView-demos/Powershell/Virtual Connect/README.md

 # Get-HPOVinterconnectstatistics
    This PowerShell function provides the network statistics of a given port from a Virtual Connect SE 40Gb F8 Module for Synergy.

-   _Example of the statistics output_
+   _Example of the statistics output:_

    ![](https://user-images.githubusercontent.com/13134334/29812587-64563b42-8ca7-11e7-9a05-d7fb21389a69.png)

-   _Example of the throughput output_
+   _Example of the statistics throughput output:_

    ![](https://user-images.githubusercontent.com/13134334/29812596-6a0a3b56-8ca7-11e7-8a91-b6f0f4bab0c7.png)